verovm/usenix-atc21/README.md

 103707444	geth.datadir/
 ```

-## Substate Replayer - Time
+## Substate Replayer &mdash; Time

 This experiment measures the execution time of the single- and multi-threaded substate replayer in Table 3 and Figure 6.
-The substate replayer contains the `evm transition-substate` command (`evm t8n-substate`) that loads substates of a given block range from the sub-state database snapshot in `./stage1-substate/` and replay the transactions.
+The substate replayer contains the `evm transition-substate` command (`evm t8n-substate`) that loads substates of a given block range from the substate database snapshot in `./stage1-substate/` and replay the transactions.
 If the substate replayer finds that the replay output is different from the expected output, it returns an error.

 The experiment for this section is performed by two scripts: